singh1114/best/_posts/2020-05-25-machine-learning-for-beginners-mp-neuron.md

 Well it is partially true.

-Of course, we can't use it directly, but we can convert this column into few different columns like, `is_apple` or `is_samsung` which will tell whether the phone was of Company `Apple` or not and whether the phone was of Company `Samsung` or not.
+Of course, we can't use them directly, but we can convert the `Company` column to few different columns like, `is_apple` or `is_samsung` which will tell whether the phone was of Company `Apple` or not and whether the phone was of Company `Samsung` or not.

 We can easily do this using Pandas,